BHUTAN TREK TOUR TYPE

 Mr. Sagar Pradhan (Operation Manager) 00975 17343497 (Available for 24 hours a day)

-Its important to come in comfortable cloths for this Bhutan trek Tour.
+Its important to come in comfortable clothes for this Bhutan trek Tour.
 It is always polite to wear long pants at all times (Man and Women) while visiting monasteries and Dzongs.
-As for treks you can check our page on what to wear during Bhutan Trekking
+As for treks, you can check our page on what to wear during Bhutan Trekking

 Bhutan Trek Tour Guide:

-Mr.Lal Bdr Rai have done this trekking 20 times and have very good knowledge about this Trekking route.
+Mr.Lal Bdr Rai has done this trekking 20 times and has very good knowledge about this Trekking route.
 He had in-depth knowledge of the place.

 Trekking Cook for this Bhutan Trek Tour:

-Our Cook Kaka is licensed and trained Trekking cook.
-Though he may not be a very good conversational list in English but he is well trained in cooking of all kinds of meals.
+Our Cook Kaka is a licensed and trained Trekking cook.
+Though he may not be a very good conversational list in English he is well trained in cooking all kinds of meals.

 We use high quality of tents and equipment imported from US for comfort stay.